BlueGummi/charmos/README.md

 - [ ] disk I/O IRQ handlers to avoid blocking for unnecessary periods of time (optimization)

+- [ ] we can reserve something like IRQs 200-223 or whatever...

 ### "The Basics"

 - [x] gdt + idt